chi-n-nguyen/comp20008-a2/README.md

 ## **Project Overview**

-This project analyzes VISTA 2023-2024 travel survey data to understand the factors that influence working-from-home (WFH) adoption and how these patterns affect household travel behavior in Melbourne.
-The analysis combines multiple statistical and machine learning approaches to provide comprehensive insights into post-pandemic work and travel patterns.
+This project analyzes VISTA 2023-2024 travel survey data to understand the factors that influence working-from-home (WFH) adoption in Melbourne.
+The analysis combines statistical correlation analysis, machine learning models, and household clustering to identify key predictors of remote work adoption.

 ## **Project Structure**